PTV Global

-PTV Global is a Pakistani basic cable and satellite television channel by Pakistan Television Corporation that is aired nationwide as well as in Europe and United States.
-Its broadcasts selected programming from PTV Home, PTV National, PTV News and other PTV-run networks.
+PTV Global is a Pakistani basic cable and satellite television channel by Pakistan Television Corporation that is aired nationwide as well as in Europe and the United States.
+It broadcasts selected programming from PTV Home, PTV National, PTV News and other PTV-run networks.
 On air since April 2006, PTV Global is available via Dish Network in the US.
 Part of the Pakistan Television Corporation brand name, it is under control of the Government of Pakistan.
-In the United Kingdom PTV Global is free-to-air on Sky Channel 735 and also in Mainland Europe on Astra 2G.
+It was formerly available in the United Kingdom where it was free-to-air on Sky Channel 735 until 2023 and also in Mainland Europe on Astra 2G until 2024.